How to Paint Everything: The Adepta Sororitas / Sisters of Battle

-In our How to Paint Everything series, we take a look at different armies of the Warhammer universe, examine their history and heraldry, and look at several different methods for painting them.
-With the release of new Sisters of Battle plastics, we take a look at this army and how to paint it with a few schemes and methods!
+In our How to Paint Everything series, we take a look at different armies of the Warhammer universe, examine their history and heraldry, and look at different methods for painting them.
+In this article we’re looking at how to paint the Adepta Sororitas, also known as the Sisters of Battle.

 The Adepta Sororitas are the militant arm of the Imperium’s Ecclesiarchy and also form the Chamber Militant of the Inquisition’s Ordo Hereticus.
 These religious warriors take to the field armed with bolter, flamer, melta, and faith in equal measure.
 Clad in the finest power armour and weapons available, the Sisters are selected, religiously indoctrinated and trained to extremely exacting standards.
 That alone would put them at the upper end of the Imperium’s elite forces, however, it’s their faith and mission that not only sets them apart but elevates them beyond similarly equipped forces like the Adeptus Astartes and Militarum Tempestus Scions.
 Their force of will actively manifests on the battlefield in the form of miracles.
 Bolter shots that should be easily turned aside by Terminator plate find weak points.
 Psykers hurl lightning from their fingertips, only to find it dispelled by flashes of golden light.
 Sisters that fall in battle to grievous wounds return to life and take up the bolter and blade anew.